 Relative: Oh, how nice.
 Tell me about him.

 Relative: How wonderful?
 Does he know about the kids?

 Relative: Do you plan on introducing him to the kids?

 Yada, yada, blah, blah, blah

 For the life of me, I still cannot figure out why one might think you would attempt to hide the fact that you have children who live with you nine months out of the year from someone with whom you have the potential to become seriously involved.

 When I first became a single mother, I already knew that navigating sex would not be the easiest task.
 Along with the physical body changes came a full blown lifestyle change.
 Complete with a list of “single mother dating” rules to accompany.
-Mostly hetero-rules like:
+Rules like:

 - Don’t bring too many different guys around your children.